 A Tax Code Split is more beneficial to clients who have agreed the nanny's salary in net terms.
 Clients are advised to contact us for guidance if this applies.

 Additional things to think about

 Each family should have a separate contract with the nanny so that they can continue the relationship should the other family drop out.
-Nannytax Legal can ensure you have the right contract in place and help with any negotiations.
-See Contracts of Employment and Employment Law Support from Nannytax Legal.
+Nannytax HR can ensure you have the right contract in place, help with any negotiations and provide a Nannyshare Agreement between you and the family you are sharing the nanny with.
+See Contracts of Employment and HR Support from Nannytax HR.

 Talk to the other family and the nanny about holidays — a common solution is for each family to decide on one week and the nanny to decide on two weeks.
 See Holiday Entitlement in Useful Info for guidance on calculating holidays.

 Rules and Standards